Ol' Blue Nose: Production

-Unusual for the series, Billy West, an outsider contracted for voice acting, contributed to writing, due to the show's theme of showbiz resonating with his career; it is his only contribution to the series outside of voice acting.
-Mark O'Hare, a director on Rocko's Modern Life, produced storyboards for the episode as his only work on the series.
-Composer Shawn Patterson provided the music for the episode.
+Unusual for the series, Billy West, an outsider contracted for voice acting, contributed to writing, due to the show's theme of showbiz resonating with his career; it is his only contribution to the series outside of voice acting, which he is widely known for.
+Mark O'Hare, a director on Rocko's Modern Life, and future storyboard artist for such shows as SpongeBob SquarePants, Camp Lazlo, and Chowder, produced storyboards for the episode as his only work on the series.
+Composer Shawn Patterson, who would later provide music for Adult Swim's Robot Chicken and would later co-write the song "Everything is Awesome" (with Tegan and Sara and The Lonely Island) for The Lego Movie, provided songs and lyrics for this episode, such as "Come Fry an Egg", all of which have parodied Frank Sinatra.
+Sound supervisor Brian Mendelsohn provided Ren's voice to replace a line Nickelodeon wanted changed during post-production, filling in for Billy West while he was in New York.

 Reception

 American journalist Thad Komorowski gave the episode three and a half out of five stars.